Janskia/speed-warping-package/README.md

 ### How it works ###

-Feet and hand positions are grabbed from the animation, modified according to `SpeedWarping.Spread` parameter and updated position are applied back to the model using IK.
+Feet and hand positions are grabbed from the animation, modified according to `SpeedWarping.Spread` parameter and calculated position are applied back to the model using IK.

 ### Usage guide ###